puppetlabs/puppetlabs-ntp/README.markdown

 ##Limitations

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix), and no issues have been identified.
+Additionally, it is tested (but not supported) on Solaris 12.

 ##Development